 Throughout development of Delta Adapts, various public outreach materials were prepared.
 Some outreach materials were geared towards a general audience, while others were created for and disseminated to a specific audience.
-These materials included multiple fact sheets, Frequently Asked Questions, and an educational video shared on the Council's website and disseminated through the Council's CBO partners.
+These materials included multiple fact sheets, Frequently Asked Questions, an interactive Story Map, and an educational video shared on the Council's website and disseminated through the Council's CBO partners.
 Additionally, a Delta Adapts webpage was created to provide information and updates about Delta Adapts.
 The webpage can be accessed at deltacouncil.ca.gov/delta-plan/climate-change.

-Periodic Updates at Council Meetings
+2.3 Periodic Updates at Council Meetings